-Connecting peat moss and chronic asthma seems improbable, yet some of the modern-day peat moss products we use in our gardens come from peat bogs (see above) and can cause major health concerns.
+Connecting peat moss and chronic asthma seem improbable, yet some of the modern-day peat moss products we use in our gardens come from peat bogs (see above) and can cause major health concerns.
 I have made a vow to only use peat-free products in my garden and I want you to consider utilizing peat-free products also.
-While the story about peat moss begins with our small garden plots and container gardens, it extends to the need for better air-quality and environmental and climatic preservation on a global basis.
+While the story about peat moss begins with our small garden plots and container gardens, it extends to the need for better air quality and environmental and climatic preservation on a global basis.

 Asthma is on the Rise!

 In the United States, asthma and allergies are on the rise, specifically for children.
 According to the Center for Disease Control and Prevention, 1 in 12 Americans suffer from asthma with $56 billion per year spent in medical costs, lost school and workdays, and even early deaths.
 While diet and behavior have an effect on asthma health, by and large, air quality and environmental factors make a significant impact on increasing cases.
-Scientists believe that climate change and the increase of climatic pollution causes a very pronounced effect on our well-being.
+Scientists believe that climate change and the increase of climatic pollution cause a very pronounced effect on our well-being.

 What is Peat Moss?

 The product we refer to as “peat moss” is actually the dead remains of a plant called sphagnum moss.
 Most sphagnum moss comes from deep wet marshes known as peat bogs.
 There are approximately 1.6 million square miles of peat bogs worldwide.
 That is 3% of the world’s surface.
 They formed thousands of years ago, particularly in high latitudes, after glaciers retreated at the end of the last ice age.